 Laura Vanderkam, time management guru, encourages daily exercise, especially.
 It’s a great way to work out kinks in your life, she says.
 And there’s no point to continue to try to work through a problem at your desk if you’re not getting anywhere.
 Go for a run.

 I can speak to the success of this personally.
 I am a freelance writer, and once I got a big project for a client researching sports programs.
-It was definitely the largest project I had ever taken on, and I was tempted to skip my run that afternoon to work on it since it had a quick deadline—two weeks.
+It was definitely the largest project I had ever taken on, and I was tempted to skip my afternoon runs to work on it since it had a quick deadline—two weeks.

 Concentrate on Running Form, Cadence, and Pace